Information-theoretic bounds on quantum advantage in machine learning: Abstract

 \section{Abstract}

-We study the complexity of training classical and quantum machine learning (ML) models for predicting outcomes of physical experiments.
+We study the performance of classical and quantum machine learning (ML) models in predicting outcomes of physical experiments.
 The experiments depend on an input parameter $x$ and involve execution of a (possibly unknown) quantum process $\cE$.
-Our figure of merit is the number of runs of $\cE$ during training, disregarding other measures of runtime.
-A classical ML model performs a measurement and records the classical outcome after each run of $\cE$, while a quantum ML model can access $\cE$ coherently to acquire quantum data; the classical or quantum data is then used to predict outcomes of future experiments.
-We prove that, for any input distribution $\cD(x)$, a classical ML model can provide accurate predictions \emph{on average} by accessing $\cE$ a number of times comparable to the optimal quantum ML model.
-In contrast, for achieving accurate prediction on \emph{all} inputs, we show that exponential quantum advantage is possible for certain tasks.
-For example, to predict expectation values of all Pauli observables in an $n$-qubit system $\rho$, we present a quantum ML model using only $\mathcal{O}(n)$ copies of $\rho$ and prove that classical ML models require $2^{\Omega(n)}$ copies.
+Our figure of merit is the number of runs of $\cE$ required to achieve a desired prediction performance.
+We consider classical ML models that perform a measurement and record the classical outcome after each run of $\cE$, and quantum ML models that can access $\cE$ coherently to acquire quantum data; the classical or quantum data is then used to predict outcomes of future experiments.
+We prove that for any input distribution $\mathcal{D}(x)$, a classical ML model can provide accurate predictions \emph{on average} by accessing $\cE$ a number of times comparable to the optimal quantum ML model.
+In contrast, for achieving accurate prediction on \emph{all} inputs, we prove that exponential quantum advantage is possible.
+For example, to predict expectations of all Pauli observables in an $n$-qubit system $\rho$, classical ML models require $2^{\Omega(n)}$ copies of $\rho$, but we present a quantum ML model using only $\mathcal{O}(n)$ copies.
+Our results clarify where quantum advantage is possible and highlight the potential for classical ML models to address challenging quantum problems in physics and chemistry.